- Important update: See our Coronavirus (COVID-19) – latest regulatory advice page for relevant updates

 Who can I contact if I have an issue with my student visa?

-The Department of Home Affairs are responsible for student visas.
+The Department of Home Affairs is responsible for student visas.
 For more information visit the Department of Home Affair’s information for students page.

 Can I make a complaint to TEQSA about my higher education provider?